-Both the diploma and degree courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
+All courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
 There won’t be any traditional exams, but the Bachelor (3rd year) and the Masters courses does require a written thesis.

 All classes are taught in English and any coursework is also submitted in English.

-In addition to our tutors’ experience and tutoring ability, we organise regular guest visits from industry professionals for one-off lectures, pitching panels, and critical feedback on your projects throughout the course.
+In addition to our tutors’ experience and tutoring ability, we organise regular Guest Sessions from industry professionals for one-off lectures, pitching panels, and critical feedback on your projects throughout the course.
 We believe in the value of receiving real industry input on a regular basis to enhance your own personal development.

-On the film diploma, there's no requirement for you to have any experience in filmmaking.
+There's no requirement for you to have any experience.
 There's also no requirement that you are a beginner.
-Try to think of the Diploma as a challenge - it's a place for you to come and work hard under limiting conditions to train your creative muscles and build up your skillset.
+Try to think of the 1-year course as a challenge - it's a place for you to come and work hard under limiting conditions to train your creative muscles and build up your skillset.
 We offer several weekly workshops and roundtables to equip you with any technical knowledge or aesthetic feedback you might need, but only if you need them.